Development of the administrative divisions of Ukraine: Oblast changes (1954–1991)

 Before the fall of Soviet Union in 1992 the Ukrainian SSR consisted of 25 oblasts and two cities of republican subordination, Kyiv and Sevastopol.

 In 1958 Voroshylovhrad Oblast was renamed Luhansk, then in 1970 back to Voroshylovhrad, and in 1990 once again to Luhansk.

 May 21, 1959, Drohobych Oblast was merged into Lviv Oblast.

 1965 Talalaiv Raion was transferred from Sumy Oblast to Chernihiv Oblast.

 1986 Chornobyl Raion and the city municipality of Prypiat were liquidated and merged with the Ivankiv Raion, Kyiv Oblast.

 In 1988 the new city of Slavutych was established for victims of the Chornobyl catastrophe, in Chernihiv Oblast.
 The city was subordinated to the Kyiv Oblast.

 On February 12, 1991, the Crimean oblast was restored to its pre-WWII status of autonomous Soviet socialist republic following a referendum.

-Modern (1991–)
+Contemporary Ukraine

 After its declaration of independence in August 1991, and the dissolution of the Soviet Union in December, Ukraine grandfathered most of the Soviet system of administrative divisions.